30 Essential Travel Packing Hacks I Swear By After Years of Traveling

 I learned this after opening my suitcase once and discovering a lotion explosion that ruined half my clothes.

-It doesn’t have to be complicated, even a simple layer of protection can prevent a huge mess.
+It doesn’t have to be complicated.
+Even a basic layer of protection can prevent a huge mess and keep your luggage packing stress-free.

-This little habit gives me peace of mind, especially when I know my suitcase will be thrown around during flights.
+This small habit gives me peace of mind, especially when I know my suitcase will be handled roughly during flights.
+It’s one of those underrated packing tips for travelers that saves you from major frustration later.

 19. Tissue Paper Between Clothes Helps Reduce Wrinkles